Sundin/sundin.github.io/content/posts/2019-03-21-unix-tools.md

 ### Replacing

-To replace all occurences of "hello" with "goodbye":
+To replace all occurrences of "hello" with "goodbye":

     sed 's/hello/goodbye/' file1.txt > file2.txt